lotusk08/stevehoang/README.md

 # Issues

-If you would like to report a bug, ask a question, request a feature, feel free to do so on [the GitLab repository](https://gitlab.com/andrewbanchich/massively-jekyll-theme) and I will be more than happy to help!
+If you would like to report a bug, ask a question, request a feature, feel free to do so on [the GitHub repository](https://github.io/lotusk08/stevehoang) and I will be more than happy to help!

-Alternatively, you can open an issue via email by emailing [incoming+andrewbanchich/massively-jekyll-theme@incoming.gitlab.com](mailto:incoming+andrewbanchich/massively-jekyll-theme@incoming.gitlab.com).
+Alternatively, you can open an issue via email by emailing [hi@stevehoang.com](mailto:hi@stevehoang.com).

-The GitHub repository is simply a mirror of the GitLab repository.

 # Credits

-Original README from HTML5 UP:

 ```
-Massively by HTML5 UP
-html5up.net | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Free for personal and commercial use under the CCA 3.0 license

-This is Massively, a text-heavy, article-oriented design built around a huge background
+This is Clean Blog Theme for Jekyll, a text-heavy, article-oriented design built around a huge background
 image (with a new parallax implementation I'm testing) and scroll effects (powered by
 Scrollex).
 A *slight* departure from all the one-pagers I've been doing lately, but one
 that fulfills a few user requests and makes use of some new techniques I've been wanting